Blacks and Whites' Carnival: Tribute to the Virgin of Mercy, Colonies Parade, and Rock Day (2 January)

 Pastorock is an event for the development of alternative music: Blues, Rock en Español, Pop, Funk, Ska and Heavy metal.
 The permanence of this event for several years in the program has encouraged the emergence of products that combine rock and traditional music inspirations giving birth to new rhythms such as "Son Sureño Punk" and "Metal Pastuso".

 The Carnavalito (Children's Carnival, 3 January)

 3 January is the day of Carnavalito.
-What began as a game of children imitating their elders, recreating the Whites' day parade, has become an event with an identity and dynamic of its own within the Blacks and Whites' festivities, with strong popular roots and support from the authorities.
+What began as a game of children imitating their elders and recreating the Whites' day parade, has become an event with an identity and dynamic of its own within the Blacks' and Whites' festivities, with strong popular roots and support from the authorities.

-From about 40 years ago, in the morning of this day, children have made their own parade of mini-floats, designed and developed by them, in what is an initiation into elaborating floats and street allegories.
+From about 40 years ago, on the morning of this day, children have their own parade of mini-floats, that they designed and developed, in what is an initiation into elaborating floats and street allegories.
 Over time, the game has changed in parallel with physical and intellectual growth of the small artisans and players, whom at adulthood will participate in the Great Parade of 6 January.